Bentix-cs/fivem-greenscreener/README.md

 Use the command `/screenshot` and the process will start.
 It will take some time and better don't touch your pc while the script runs.

+You can also use the command `/customscreenshot`, that allows you to screenshot a specific item with optional specific camera settings (format has to be the same as in the config.json).

 ## Examples
 <img src="https://i.imgur.com/wSEe9r9.png" width="200"> <img src="https://i.imgur.com/GK5mHFx.png" width="200">